croox/generator-wp-dev-env/docs/src/types/Guide/git_branching_model.md

 #### master

 The `origin/master` branch is considered to be the main branch where the source code of `HEAD` always reflects the latest release.
+The source code of this branch should not be edited manually.

 #### develop